lvieirajr/mongorest/README.md

 # License

-Copyright (c) 2015, Luis Antônio Vieira Junior
+Copyright (c) 2015, Luis Antônio Vieira Junior.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without